-Now times have changed and the once bustling market sheds have been emptied as the area is prepared for a large scale redevelopment of the lock district.
+Now times have changed at Camden Lock Market.
+The once bustling market sheds have been emptied as the area is prepared for a large scale redevelopment of the lock district.
 It’s certainly something that will transform the area and you can see why such a development would be popular, it would be bang next door to Camden Lock.

-Wandering around the market as the traders were packing up was a strange experience.
+Wandering around Camden Lock Market as the traders were packing up was a strange experience.
 Always so bustling, most of the sheds were now empty and the ones that weren’t were being packed up.
 Piles of debris were piled up at various intervals.
 Some of the merchandise that would have been sold to tourists which was clearly not worth the effort of even bothering to take away.

 Now though the next stage of this areas history is about to take shape with Camden Lock Market likely to change for good.
 In terms of the work already done to establish street art in the area this is something which will continue and it will be great to see how the place continues to evolve.